dsh2dsh/goxpp/README.md

   `NewXMLPullParser` will override `Strict` and `CharsetReader` of `xml.Decoder`.

+* Decode all HTML entities by default.

+  To override it use custom `xml.Decoder` via `xpp.WithDecoder`.

 ---

 A lightweight XML Pull Parser for Go, inspired by [Java's XMLPullParser](http://www.xmlpull.org/v1/download/unpacked/doc/quick_intro.html).
 It provides fine-grained control over XML parsing with a simple, intuitive API.